mcmcford/GeolHistory/README.md

 # GeolHistory RSS Bot

+[Currently in the process of switching over to the Discord-Interactions API wrapper which is still in development so it may be a while before the next release]

 This is a basic bot made for the GeolHistory Discord server https://discord.gg/Zj82RUWnjA

 It automatically checks for new articles via their websites rss feed https://geolhistory.org/ and provides a notification in the discord when a new one is released.